Michael's Last Dundies: Plot

-After work, the employees arrive at an Italian restaurant named Louie Volpe's to celebrate the Dundies.
+The employees celebrate the Dundies at an Italian restaurant named Louie Volpe's.
 Moments after being introduced, Deangelo disappears into the bathroom to vomit.
-Eventually, Michael is able to psych him up, and the show begins.
+Michael psychs him up, and the show begins.
 The show continues to go poorly, with most of Michael's jokes offending more than amusing the employees.
 Dwight wins the "Promising Assistant Manager" Dundie, but as he is still mad at Michael for not recommending he replace Michael, he tosses his award in the trash.
-Erin wins the "Cutest Redhead" award and gives a speech in which she breaks up with Gabe (and cites a horrified Pam as her inspiration for doing so), and Gabe leaves the ceremony in humiliation.
+Erin wins the "Cutest Redhead" award and gives a speech in which she breaks up with Gabe, who leaves in humiliation.
 Michael awards Deangelo with the "Best Dundies Host" award.
-The staff urges him to make a speech, but as he nervously tries to yell over his Walkman, the ceremony is kicked out of the restaurant.
+The staff urges him to make a speech, but as he nervously yells over his Walkman, the ceremony is kicked out of the restaurant.
 Michael is upset that his last Dundies Award show was a disappointment, but the staff convinces him to continue the event at the office.

 After Dwight, still angry with Michael, insults the Dundies and leaves, Michael and Deangelo continue the event in the conference room.
-After the last award, Andy leads the employees in serenading the soon-to-depart Michael with an altered version of the song "Seasons of Love" called "9,986,000 Minutes;" Michael is touched, stating that "this is gonna hurt like a motherf**ker."
+After the last award, Andy leads the employees in serenading the soon-to-depart Michael with an altered version of the song "Seasons of Love"; Michael is touched.

-In a tag scene, Michael "rewards" Toby with the honor of the Most Repulsive Person in the office, to Deangelo's surprise.
-Toby refuses to accept the award at first but thanks to some "it's his last Dundies, you kind of have to" nudging from Jim does take the trophy from Michael.
-When Toby mentions that he's not sure the person convicted as the Scranton Strangler is guilty, Dwight does a "ba-bump" sound effect on the drum, and the audience is completely silent.